diskoverdata/diskover-docs/source_files/config_diskoveradmin_main.md

 ### Overview

 Most help information is available directly in the user interface.
-This section offers additional guidance when applicable to support you during the configuration process. **IMPORTANT!**
+This section offers additional guidance when applicable to support you during the configuration process of the main components. **IMPORTANT!**

-- Although specified throughout **DiskoverAdmin**, always assume that the fields are case-sensitive.
+- Although specified throughout **DiskoverAdmin**, for best practices, always assume that the fields are case-sensitive.
 - For more information about [Python re.search](https://docs.python.org/3.7/library/re.html) whenever mentioned in the help text in DiskoverAdmin.

 <p id="config_diskover_web"></p>